edgedb/edgedb/docs/guides/migrations/guide.rst

 A non-interactive migration will fail if we make changes to our schema that are ambiguous.
 Let's see if we can make a non-interactive migration fail by doing just that.
-Delete the most recent ``.edgeql`` migration file again, and change the schema to this:
+Delete the most recent ``.edgeql`` migration file again, and change the schema to the following that only differs by a single letter.
+Can you spot the difference?

 .. code-block:: sdl